MicrosoftDocs/navdevitpro-content-pr/fin-graph/next_update/dynamics_trialbalance.md

 ---

 # Trial balance resource type
-Represents an trialBalance resource type in Dynamics 365 for Financials.
+Represents an trial balance in Dynamics 365 for Financials.

 ## Methods